scriptum/UBFG/README.md

 UBFG generates two files: font.png and font.fnt.

   - font.png is an image, that represents your font texture.
-Yoou must load it as texture.
+You must load it as texture.
-  - font.fnt if a text file, that contains information about all glyphs in texture font.png.
+  - font.fnt is a text file, that contains information about all chars on font.png.

 This information looks like: